Ex-Malaysian PM Najib charged with corruption - AFP

 "We pray Datuk Seri Najib gets a fair trial.
 It is a test from Allah," the former leader's daughter-in-law Nur Sharmila Shaheen told AFP, using an honorific title, adding her father-in-law was "calm".

-A press statement issued by Najib's camp late Tuesday said the impending charges and other investigations "are politically motivated" and motivated by "vengeance" under Mahathir.
+A press statement issued by Najib's camp late Tuesday said the impending charges and other investigations "are politically motivated and the result of political vengeance" under Mahathir.

 It vowed that Najib "will contest these charges and clear his name in court".